mozilla/node-convict/packages/convict/README.md

 ### Precedence order

-When merging configuration values from different sources, Convict follows precedence rules depending of the getters order.
+When merging configuration values from different sources, Convict follows precedence rules depending on the getters' order.
 The default getters order, from lowest to highest:

 ```javascript